matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Adding "insertion" and "chunk" events

 Next we add "insertion" and "chunk" events so it's more presriptive on how each historical chunk should connect to each other and how the homeserver can navigate the DAG.

  - With "insertion" events, we just add them to the start of each chronological chunk (where the oldest message in the chunk is).
 The next older-in-time chunk can connect to that "insertion" point from the previous chunk.
  - The initial "insertion" event could be from the main DAG or we can create it ad-hoc in the first chunk so the homeserver can start traversing up the chunk from there after a "marker" event points to it.
- - We use "chunk" events to point to the "insertion" event by referencing the "next_chunk_id" from the "insertion" event.
+ - We use `m.room.chunk` events to indicate which `m.room.insertion` event it connects to by its `m.next_chunk_id` field
- - Consideration: the "insertion"/"chunk" events add a new way for an application service to tie the chunk reconciliation in knots(similar to the DAG knots that can happen).

 ![](https://user-images.githubusercontent.com/558581/127040602-e95ac36a-5e64-4176-904d-6abae2c95ae9.png)